Adeekonn/BD-Uwuifer/README.md

 # uwuifier Bettr Discord Plugin

 ## Description
 The uwuifier Discord plugin is a fun addition to your Discord App.
 It adds a slash command that allows users to uwuify the text they send.
 Uwuify your messages and spread the uwu love!
+This is made so you dont have to put "TRUE" or "FALSE" like in the other one made by Ahlawat.
+Thanks to Ahlawat for base code and uwufier plugin.

 ## Installation
 To use this plugin, you need to have BetterDiscord installed.
 Follow these steps to install the uwuifier plugin: